Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Simulation

-Figure~\ref{fig:06} shows the results.
+For comparing the overall errors across the entire reconstruction area, the following NMSE in decibels (dB) is used; $\mathrm{NMS{E_{dB}}} = 20{\log _{10}}({{{{\left\| {\tilde p - p} \right\|}_2}} \mathord{\left/ {\vphantom {{{{\left\| {\tilde p - p} \right\|}_2}} {{{\left\| p \right\|}_2}}}} \right. \kern-\nulldelimiterspace} {{{\left\| p \right\|}_2}}})$.
+Figure~\ref{Fig_6_new} shows the results.
 It can be seen that the proposed CHE method exhibits the lowest NMSE for most conditions.
 Specifically, the reconstruction error is significantly lower when the sound field is centered compared to when it is off-center.
 This indicates that when applying the proposed method, it is important to align the center of the sound source with the center of the sampling as closely as possible.
 Among the conventional algorithms, FBP and ART exhibit similar performance for exterior sound field reconstruction, whereas PWE consistently performs the worst among the algorithms we tested.
+Therefore, it can be observed that the proposed CHE algorithm consistently outperforms current algorithms in the problem of exterior reconstruction for sound fields at different frequencies, whether the point source is located at the center or off-center.